On Recoding Ordered Treatments as Binary Indicators: Empirical application: The effects of health insurance

 \ifdefined\something

 \else \fi

-Our tests of EMCO's restrictions support its applicability to the OHIE.
-Appendix Figure \ref{fig:ohie1} shows that individuals lotteried into Medicaid ($Z_i=1$) were much less likely than controls to have zero months of insurance over the follow-up period.
+Tests of EMCO described in the Online Appendix support its applicability to the OHIE.
+Appendix Figure \ref{fig:ohie1}, for example, shows that individuals lotteried into Medicaid ($Z_i=1$) were much less likely than controls to have zero months of insurance over the follow-up period.
 They are more likely, however, to have coverage for all positive durations, with particularly large spikes around 6-7 months and 12-13 months.
-Consistent with EMCO, there are no decreases in density at any positive level of coverage.
-A formal test of Propositions \ref{prop:SDC_monotonicity} and \ref{prop:Ymoment_densityPositive} using \cite{RSW2014}'s method confirms the impression left by Appendix Figure \ref{fig:ohie1}.
-We cannot reject at the 5\% significance level the null hypothesis that the data are consistent with EMCO ($T_n=3.46$; critical value $3.96$).\footnote{We test Proposition \ref{prop:Ymoment_densityPositive} using indicators for deciles of standardized measures of health care utilization and self-reported health as the outcomes.}
+EMCO's restrictions on treatment choices require that there are no decreases in density at any positive level of coverage.\footnote{Formal tests of the restrictions described in the Online Appendix show that we cannot reject at the 5\% significance level the null hypothesis that the data are consistent with EMCO ($T_n=3.46$; critical value $3.96$).}

 EMCO gives the \cite{finkelstein2012} results a simple causal interpretation.
 The two percentage point increase in hospital admissions due to Medicaid presented in their Table IV, for example, reflects increases relative to how often subjects would have been admitted without any insurance.
-EMCO also allows the reseracher to further decompose treatment effects across complier populations.
+EMCO also allows the researcher to further decompose treatment effects across complier populations.
 Table \ref{ohietable} illustrates this using survey data from \cite{finkelstein2012} on self-reported health and health care utilization.
 Since there are many survey questions relevant for these outcomes, we create standardized indices by averaging normalized answers to seven health questions and four utilization questions (as in Table V and IX in \cite{finkelstein2012}).
 Column 1 shows 2SLS estimates of the effect of any Medicaid on these indices.
 Consistent with the original results, Medicaid increases both utilization and health significantly.
 The former rises by 0.1 standard deviations, and the latter by 0.2.